 When you become eligible for ERIP, you can make voluntary contributions in addition to the mandatory contribution - and when you do, the University matches them: if you make a 2% voluntary contribution, the University matches your contribution with 4% of your pay.

 If you are currently contributing to the SRP, you may need to adjust your SRP contributions so that the total of your voluntary ERIP and SRP contributions remain within the IRS maximum.

 To make your voluntary ERIP elections and/or make any changes to your SRP contribution, visit Workday at workday.uchicago.edu.
-To assist you, Quick Reference Guides can be accessed at http://humanresources.uchicago.edu/benefits/redesign.
+To assist you, Quick Reference Guides can be accessed at https://workday.uchicago.edu/page/managing-your-employee-record.

+Contributory Retirement Plan (CRP)

 The Contributory Retirement Plan (CRP) is a 403(b) defined contribution plan that provides benefits through a retirement savings account.